-The duration of studies is the length of time elapsed between the conventional date of 5 November of the year of enrolment and the date of graduation.
-For second-level degrees it is the interval between 5 November of the year of enrolment in the final two-year period and the date of graduation.
+The duration of studies, starting with the 2019 graduates, is the length of time elapsed between the conventional date of 1st October of the year of enrolment (not anymore 5th November as for the previous surveys) and the date of graduation.
+For second-level degrees it is the interval between 1st October of the year of enrolment in the final two-year period and the date of graduation.
 Please note that for the particular case of the single-cycle second-level degree programme in Dentistry and orthodontics, when analysing the graduates of Ministerial Decree no. 509/1999 and no. 270/2004 at the same time the different durations of the degree programmes (5 years for the 509 graduates and 6 years for those 270) must be considered.